mapereztorres/spirou/README.md

 The main piece of code is SPI.py.
 SPIutils.py contains functions used by SPI.py, to keep the main program not too large.

-Definitions and constants used in the code are under SPIworkflow, in files ``__init__.py`` and ``constants.py``.
+Definitions and constants used in the code are under ``SPIworkflow``, in files ``__init__.py`` and ``constants.py``.

+NOTE: SPIworkflow is actually a Python package in itself.
+It requires at least the existence of the file ``__init__.py``.
+Eveything in that file becomes available once the package is imported.